oasci/pitt-biosc1540-2024f/biosc1540/syllabus/philosophy.md

 ## Everything is a draft

 Open science and education are my core values and extend to my teaching.
-You will likely see me working on things that will be assigned in an hour or next week.
+You will likely see me working on things I assign in an hour or next week.
 Teaching new courses or making significant changes always works like this.
 Thus, looking ahead is acceptable, and all drafts are marked with the following admonition.
 If you start working ahead and things change, your time is lost.